 Agree on compensation.
-It is important to confirm compensation before scheduling the first day of care.
-Some student caregivers are offering their time for free but you will still want to talk about other costs like meals while on the job, transportation and activities with the children.
+It is important to confirm compensation before scheduling the first day of care, including how you will handle costs like meals while on the job, transportation and activities with the children.
 Discussing pay can be challenging so we’ve provided the following as a starting point for salary discussions:

 - 1 child: $15 – 20/hour